cvennevik/slay-the-spire-solver/README.md

 **I do not have much experience with AI and I have zero experience with machine learning.** My first idea is to explore every possible action and game state fully and pick the actions with the highest expected player health at the end of the fight.
 That is a very naive performance metric, and I'm 99% certain that exploring all possibilities is infeasible.
 Figuring it out will be part of the project!

 Oh, and I will be spending an indulgent amount of time making the rules engine nice and expressive.
 Optimizing for performance comes later.

+## Key concepts to understanding the code
+- All data structures are immutable.
+- `GameStates` represent every variable known to the player at a single moment in a fight: health, armor, energy, buffs, cards, enemies, etc. Every `GameState` has a set of `Actions` a player can take.
+- `Actions` are anything the player can choose to do in a specific `GameState`: playing a card, using a potion, ending the turn, etc. Every `Action` is tied to a specific `GameState`, and resolves to the set of possible `GameStates` where its effects have been applied. `Actions` resolve to multiple possible `GameStates` because the effects of an `Action` may be random (like drawing cards).
+- How legal actions and effects are computed internally is a bit up in the air right now and will probably change drastically.